D3mianGianoz/Natural-Language-Processing/README.md

 ## DiCaro

-Currently, in beta-test we have the following:
+Currently, we have the following topics:
 - Exercise 1.1 Aggregate Concepts
 - Exercise 1.2 Results of aggregation
 - Exercise 1.3 Word sense induction